-The same analysis methods will be applied to the outcomes collected at 52 weeks however the interpretation of these results will be assessed with caution as participants will potentially have been off treatment for 6 months.
+The analysis of the final follow up data will primarily be analysed descriptively as participants will potentially have been off treatment for up to 6 months.

 All analyses will be carried out using STATA and/or SAS.

 9 HEALTH ECONOMICS